Working Remotely Means Establishing Work-Life Balance

 Prepare Yourself to Feel Guilty, and Get Over It

-This goes for the parents and pet owners out there.
-The transition from a traditional, away-from-home office to a remote position working in the home can seem like a breeze at first.
+It goes for parents and pet owners out there.
+The transition from a traditional, away-from-home office, to a remote position working in the home, can seem like a breeze at first.

 You mean I don’t have to commute to work, deal with coworkers, or answer to a boss?
 What’s the catch?

 For many, the ‘catch’ lies in the temptation that a home constantly offers.
-For parents, the temptation to spend valuable hours within the work day – especially afternoons – catching up with the kids is a daily struggle.
-Your motherly or fatherly instincts will often kick in as the front door opens and the kids arrive home from school or afternoon activities.
+For parents, the temptation to spend valuable hours within the work day – especially afternoons – catching up with children is a daily struggle.
+Your motherly or fatherly instincts will often kick in as the front door opens, and children arrive home from school or afternoon activities.

-Am I being a bad mother/father by staying engaged in my work task instead of immediately springing up to give them a hug and find out how their day went?
+Am I a bad mother/father by staying engaged in my work task instead of immediately springing up to hug them and find out how their day went?

 With that said, embrace the perks of working from home.
 When you get the chance, creep out of the office, sneak up on them, give them a big hug and maybe even a big wet one.
 But don’t linger too long, there’s work to be done.